Monero’s Last Chance Attempt to Block Crypto Mining ASICs

-However, most of those rewards are believed to be going to ASIC operators, which leaves the hobbyists and independent participants without much luck.
+However, most of those rewards are believed to be going to ASIC miners, which leaves the hobbyists and independent participants without much luck.
 In order to change that situation, the developers of Monero have done hard forks to push away ASICs, but this is proving to be more and more ineffective as ASIC stay ahead of all the efforts.

 RandomX Mining Algorithm